Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 # 29 Interacting with C

 We compared Jai to C/C++ in § 1B - 1.1.2.
-In § 19.7, we discussed how to work with C strings from Jai.
+In § 19.7, we discussed how to work with C strings from Jai, and discuss their differences.
 In this section, we will effectively let C and Jai code work together.
 Jai can indicate that it will use a C function, or call into C libraries through its Foreign Function Interface (FFI).

 ## 29.1 Why would you call C?